-LCC is a public college and its facilities are accessible to the community subject to certain restrictions detailed below.
-The College is an open environment with limited constraints to ensure reasonable protections of all members of the community.
-The academic and administrative buildings are open, at a minimum, during normal business hours and most facilities have individual hours, and the hours may vary at different times of the year.
-All buildings with the exception of Livingston Center, are equipped with an automated card access control system on the exterior doors that can be used by employees with specific access to buildings.
-During non-business hours, access to all College facilities is controlled by key access or by admittance by the LCC Police Department.
+LCC is a public college, and its facilities are accessible to the community subject to certain restrictions.
+The College is an open environment with limited constraints to ensure reasonable protections of all community members.
+The academic and administrative buildings are open, at a minimum, during normal business hours and most facilities have individual hours.
+The hours may vary at different times of the year.
+All buildings except for the Livingston Center are equipped with an automated card access control system on the exterior doors that can be used by employees with specific access.
+During non-business hours, access to all College facilities is controlled by key access or by admittance of the LCC Police Department.